AdriaanDeVos/sdm-phr/README.md

 # sdm-phr
 Provides an implementation of CP-ABE on the assignment for personal health records.

+## Recommendations
+1. ABE (2020) with Python 3.7 according to this installation: https://lrusso96.github.io/blog/cryptography/2021/03/04/charm-setup.html
+2. open-ABE (2021) building CLI executables within a docker instance
+4. Manually trying to copy and import files from https://github.com/JHUISI/charm/blob/dev/charm/toolbox/ to circumvent the library compile
+3. Manually rebuilding existing libraries to replace the non-compiling and outdated cryptographic library

 ## Possible libraries found
 These libraries are sorted on their popularity and how recent they have been updated.
 - C++ (2021) (171 star): https://github.com/zeutro/openabe